arish096/apple-support-ai-agent/README.md

 Can you please help

-contain insufficient information to identify the underlying issue.
+do not contain enough information to identify the underlying issue.

 The system therefore escalates instead of guessing.

-Hypothesis

-A clarification-question strategy could improve handling of these messages.
+Improvement

+Introduce a clarification-question strategy.

-5. Retrieval Similarity Does Not Guarantee Resolution Relevance
+5. Retrieval Similarity ≠ Resolution Relevance

-High cosine similarity does not necessarily mean that a historical response is appropriate for the new customer.
+High cosine similarity does not guarantee that the retrieved historical response is appropriate for the new customer.

-Therefore, retrieval is combined with:
+The system therefore combines:

 Intent compatibility
 Actionable guidance checks
 Generic-response filtering
 Similarity threshold
 Message-specificity checks
-Hypothesis
+Improvement

-Sentence embeddings and a stronger reranker could improve evidence quality.
+Use sentence embeddings and a stronger reranker.

 Safety Design

-The agent intentionally favors precision over automation volume.
+The system intentionally favors precision over automation volume.

-The decision process is:

 Specific Message
        +
 Matching Intent
        +
 Relevant Historical Case
        +
 Actionable Guidance
        +
 Similarity Above Threshold
-      |
-      v
+       │
+       ▼
    AUTO-HANDLE

 Otherwise:

 ESCALATE
-    |
-    v
+   │
+   ▼
 Human Support

 This makes uncertainty explicit rather than hiding it behind a confident-looking generated response.

 LLM-as-Judge

-The project includes an LLM-as-judge evaluation harness:
+The repository includes an LLM-as-judge evaluation harness:

 llm_judge.py

-The evaluation is designed to assess:
+It is designed to evaluate:

 Decision correctness
 Reply quality
 Evidence grounding
 Safety of automation

-The harness supports structured JSON responses, retries and resumable execution.
+The harness supports structured JSON responses, retries, and resumable execution.

-During development, the available free-tier model API was rate-limited before the full 199-example judge run could be completed.
+During development, the available free-tier model API was rate-limited before the complete 199-example judge run could be completed.

 Therefore, an unsupported full-dataset LLM-judge score is not reported.